EvanMorrison/color-helper/README.md

 Use it directly in styled components
 ```
 ...
-background: ${props => colorHelper(props.theme.primary).rgba(0.5)};
+background: ${props => offColor(props.theme.primary).rgba(0.5)};
 ```

-colorHelper takes a hex value string and returns an object with a collection of chainable functions that can manipulate the initial input color, and output the value in a hex, rgb, or rgba string value.
+offColor takes a hex value string and returns an object with a collection of chainable functions that can manipulate the initial input color, and output the value in a hex, rgb, or rgba string value.

 Available functions include:
 * `light()` / `dark()` - return boolean if the current internal color is light or dark